michaelkolesidis/javascript-software-synthesizer/README.md

 ## Contributing

 Feel free to submit issues and pull requests.
-It would be great to create a community around JSS-01, to contiue its development and evolution, making it more capable and easier to use, increasing its creative and artistic potential.
+It would be great to create a community around JSS-01, to continue its development and evolution, making it more capable and easier to use, increasing its creative and artistic potential.
 If you are interested in becoming part of out community it would be useful to have a look to our dedicated document regarding [Contributing](https://github.com/michaelkolesidis/javascript-software-synthesizer/blob/main/CONTRIBUTING.md), as well as, out [Code of Conduct](https://github.com/michaelkolesidis/javascript-software-synthesizer/blob/main/CODE_OF_CONDUCT.md).
-It a nutshell, we want our community to be a safe space for everyone, so that we can all have a pleasant and joyful experience!
+In a nutshell, we want our community to be a safe space for everyone, so that we can all have a pleasant and joyful experience!

 ## Changelog